 A series of viewing platforms on the Brazilian side take you to the base of the main series of cascades, the Devil’s Throat (Garganta del Diablo/Garganta do Diabo).
 You will get wet!

 A visit to the Argentine side, las Cataratas del Iguazú, takes more time, and allows to get up close and personal to numerous smaller cascades, such as the ones pictured above.
 Tripods are allowed for long-exposure photography; be sure to protect your camera from the elements.

-Hundreds of racoon-like critters known as coatis roam the grounds like captains of industry.
+Hundreds of raccoon-like critters known as coatis roam the grounds like captains of industry.
 Guard your lunch carefully!